syphr42/recipes/docs/_posts/2018-12-29-key-lime-pie.md

 2. Add sweetened and condensed milk and mix for 3 minutes or until thickened.
 3. Add lime juice and mix until combined.
 4. Pour mixture into [pie crust](graham-cracker-pie-crust).
-5. Place in oven for 15 minutes.
-Pie will rise slightly but the filling won't change color.
+5. Place in oven for 15 minutes at 375°F. Pie will rise slightly but the filling won't change color.
 6. Allow to cool for ½ hour at room temperature before cooling completely in the fridge for at least 2 hours.
 You can also place it in the freezer instead of the fridge to cool it quicker.
 Just remember to remove it before it turns into ice cream!
 7. Top with [whipped cream](whipped-cream) and remaining lime zest.